jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 jurymen are back in their proper places – all,’ he repeated with great emphasis, looking hard at Alice as he said do.
-Alice looked at the jury-box and saw that, in her haste, she had put the Lizard in head downwards and the poor little thing was waving its tail about in a melan- choly way, being quite unable to move.
+Alice looked at the jury-box and saw that, in her haste, she had put the Lizard in head downwards and the poor little thing was waving its tail about in a melancholy way, being quite unable to move.
 She soon got it out again and put it right;
-‘not that it signifies much,’ she said to herself, ‘I should think it would bequiteas much use in the trial one way up as the other.’
+‘not that it signifies much,’ she said to herself, ‘I should think it would be quite as much use in the trial one way up as the other.’

-### 70

-### CHAPTER XII.
-ALICE’S EVIDENCE 71

 As soon as the jury had a little recovered from the shock of being upset and their slates and pencils had